 Study of Religion is the investigation and study of religious traditions and how religion has influenced, and continues to influence, people's lives.
 As religions are living traditions, a variety of religious expressions exists within each tradition.
-Religious beliefs and practices also influence the social, cultural and political lives of people and nations.
+Religious beliefs and practices also influence the social cultural and political lives of people and pations.
+Students become aware influence the social, cultural and political lives of people and nations.
 Students become aware of their own religious beliefs, the religious beliefs of others, and how people holding such beliefs are able to co-exist in modern society.